kurtmckee/pelican-precompress/README.rst

 pelican_precompress
 *******************

-*Pre-compress your Pelican site using gzip, zopfli, and brotli!*
+*Pre-compress your Pelican site using gzip, brotli, zstandard, and zopfli!*

 ----